 On Saturday morning we drove on I-70 from Limon, CO, to Kansas City, MO.
 I had frozen custard for the first time.
 Made me think of Betsy who used to have it in Mississippi.
 It is delicious, better than ice cream, so silky smooth.
 We stopped in Kansas City, found a world famous BBQ place that was in a gas station.
 The line was long, it was crowded, but things moved fairly fast and we had KC BBQ at Joe's BBQ.
 We spent the night in Clinton, MO.

 Sunday morning we drove diagonally through Missouri, to Franklin, TN, outside of Nashville.
 From Missouri on the scenery started to look better.
 I am sorry we saw it all in February.
-I wish I could have seen it in spring or summer.
+I wish I could have seen it in spring, summer, or fall.
 All the trees were bare, ground was bare too, no green.
 From Franklin we drove to Roanoke, VA., following along the Appalachian Mountains.
 My Valentine

 present from Greg was a visit to Black Dog Salvage in Roanoke.
 They have a show on DIY, called Salvage Dogs, that I enjoy.
 The episodes are usually the two owners salvaging some very old place.